viktorsmari/i3-work/README.md

 i3-work
 =======

-This repo contains my i3wm config along with some install scripts for fast setup.
+This repo contains my i3wm config along with some install scripts for fast setup on a CLEAN computer

-Just run the scripts with sh, example:
+Start by running bootstrap.sh from the shell, no need to clone the repo.

-  sh install_sublime.txt
+bootstrap.sh installs all the stuff including git, and then clones this repo